• A closeup of three lobed leaves with plants in the background.

 Means of spread and distribution

 Each tree can produce 5,000 or more fruits per year.
-The seeds are winged samaras, mostly landing within 100 meters of the parent tree, but a small portion can be carried long distances by wind and water.
-Various cultivars of Amur maple are produced and sold in Minnesota, planted for their fall color and ability to thrive in a variety of soils, including disturbed urban soils.
+The seeds are winged samaras that mostly land within 100 meters of the parent tree, but a small portion can be carried long distances by wind or water.

 Prevention and management

-• Follow the label instructions when planting Amur maple; do not plant within 100 yards of any natural areas where seedlings would not be controlled.
-There are a variety of native species that can be substituted for Amur maple.
-You can find these recommendations on the Minnesota DNR website.
+• Follow the label instructions when planting Amur maple.
+Do not plant it within 100 yards of any natural areas where seedlings would not be controlled.

 • Small infestations can be controlled manually by digging and removing the root crowns.
 Saplings are easily pulled by hand or controlled by mowing.

-• Infestations can be controlled by cutting and treating the stumps with herbicide or basal bark spray treatments.
+• Infestations can also be controlled by cutting trees and treating the stumps with herbicide or basal bark spray treatments.
 For specific herbicide recommendations, check with your local University of Minnesota Extension agent, co-op, or certified landscape care expert.